dubrovnik

 Lokrum Island is just a short boat ride away, this lush island is perfect for a day trip.
 It features botanical gardens, peacocks, and the ruins of a Benedictine monastery.

-The Dubrovnik Summer Festival, held annually, is a cultural highlight featuring music, theatre, and dance performances.
+The Dubrovnik Summer Festival, 7 July - 25 August, 2025, is a cultural highlight featuring music, theatre, and dance performances.

 Dubrovnik combines history, culture, and natural beauty, making it a captivating destination for travellers seeking both relaxation and exploration.